-By contrast, the proposed KNN-based regularization successfully prevented code collapse and achieved near-complete codebook utilization without resorting to Gumbel-softmax sampling.
-The reconstruction quality was also superior or competitive with the Gumbel-softmax + perplexity approach across all feature map sizes.
+By contrast, the proposed KNN-based regularization consistently prevented code collapse and achieved near-complete codebook utilization without resorting to Gumbel-softmax sampling.
+Reconstruction performance was also superior to, or competitive with, the Gumbel-softmax plus perplexity baseline across all feature map sizes.

-The choice of deviation metric (L2 distance vs. cross-entropy, CE) did not result in consistent global superiority, although noticeable code collapse occurred when KNN-L2 regularization was combined with hard Gumbel-softmax sampling, which nonetheless had limited effect on the reconstruction quality.
+The choice of deviation metric (L2 distance vs. cross-entropy, CE) did not exhibit a consistent global advantage.
+One notable exception occurred at extremely high channel dimensionality ($C=2048$).
+In this regime, KNN-L2 failed to achieve full codebook utilization, whereas KNN-CE maintained complete utilization.
+Moreover, the soft quantizers under KNN-L2 failed to concentrate around the simplex vertices in the high-dimensionality condition, as indicated by their near-maximal individual perplexity values (Table~\ref{tab:tightness}).
+This looseness in smoothing also led to degraded reconstruction quality (Table~\ref{tab:score_ae}).

+Cross-entropy was additionally favorable in terms of computational efficiency.
+Its performance was highest when using the minimum number of neighbors ($K/4=1$) for nearly all feature map sizes (underlined entries in Table~\ref{tab:score_ae}); increasing $K$ yielded no further gains except in the extreme case of $C=2048$.
+Although most soft quantizers remained formally unregularized under this setting, they nonetheless achieved low individual perplexity after training (Table~\ref{tab:tightness}), indicating a tight approximation to hard quantization.
+By contrast, minimizing the L2 distance to only a single nearest neighbor per GPU led to performance degradation for feature maps of size $64 \times 64 \times \{32, 2048\}$.
+Because increasing the number of neighbors requires a larger batch size (see \textsection\ref{sec:limitations} for details), cross-entropy emerges as the more scalable option.

+Finally, both STE and rotational gradient estimation (RE) exhibited severe code collapse at higher channel dimensionalities ($C \geq 32$), reaffirming prior findings that reducing channel dimensionality is critical for stable training \citep{Yu+22,Yu+24,Mentzer+24}.
+SimVQ was more robust, maintaining full codebook utilization and strong reconstruction performance at $C=32$.
+However, when the channel dimensionality increased to $C=2048$, its performance fell below that of classical STE-based models.
+Although SimVQ still utilized 70.8\% of the codebook overall, each individual image was encoded by using no more than 1\% of the codes (Figure~\ref{fig:code-use-hist}).
+Effective vector quantization instead requires diverse code usage within individual images (typically 10--40\%), a property that KNN-CE regularization preserves across channel dimensionalities ($C \in \{3, 32, 2048\}$).

-It is also worth noting that both STE and rotational gradient estimation (RE) suffered from code collapse when the channel dimensionality was large ($C=64$), illustrating the difficulty of achieving robust prevention of code collapse across different settings.
-The next section further highlights this challenge under a different training objective.
+The next section presents a case study in which all gradient-estimation approaches---including SimVQ---exhibit more pronounced code collapse, highlighting the difficulty of achieving robust prevention of code collapse across different settings.